Should you apply sunscreen or moisturizer first? This is the expert-approved order during summer

 Even if you’re just sitting at your desk all day?
 Even if you’re popping out for errands in the car and running straight indoors?
 Even if it’s snowing outside your window?
 Yes, yes, and yes.

-Up to 80% of damaging UV rays (opens in new tab) can still penetrate your skin even when it’s overcast, according to the AAD.
-Get into the habit of applying sunscreen every day, regardless of the weather.
+Up to 80% of damaging UV rays can still penetrate your skin even when it’s overcast, according to the AAD—so get into the habit of applying sunscreen every day, regardless of the weather.

-You might just apply moisturizer to your face on most days.
-Unless you’re feeling especially dry, there may not be a need to cream up your neck and shoulders on a typical Tuesday morning.
-But to really keep your skin protected from the sun, you’ll need a different approach to applying SPF—even if you're worried about your sunscreen preventing tanning.
+You might skip moisturizer from time to time, but to really keep your skin protected from the sun, you’ll need a different approach to applying SPF—even if you're worried about sunscreen preventing tanning (a myth, FYI).

 Think of sunscreen as a face and body skincare superhero.
 Be sure to use a sufficient amount across any parts of your body that will be exposed to the sun.
 Or the shade!
 Or the clouds!